 Kiluron hurried after him, which finally caused the priest to stop and treat Kiluron to another glare.

 “It would really be better,” Herlglut growled, “if you let me take care of this.”

 Kiluron drew himself up.
 “As the Sub-Prime of Merolate, I have a duty – “

 Herlglut cut him off.
 “Bah.
 Forget duty.
 Don’t be a fool.
 This matter is beyond you.”

 “Yes,” Herlglut said flatly.
 “Or do you really believe that steel blade you’re planning to wave around will be effective in banishing demons?”

 “Yes.
 Demons,” Herlglut said.
 “Reckless, foolish, ignorant magic users think demons are a great way to get around paying the price of magic.
 They aren’t.”

 “I see,” Kiluron said, not seeing at all.

-“My lord,” Doil said, “Magic is all about balance.
+“My lord,” Doil interjected, “Magic is all about balance.
 First, there must be blood.
 That is the price that a magic user must pay; the greater the blood, the greater the power.
 However, blood can also be used as a catalyst for magic.
 That’s what I suspect the priest did with the ice.
 He balanced the heat of the fire with the cold of the ice.
 To form the one, he had to destroy the other.”